 Written examinations will be marked by a single assessor according to pre-agreed model solutions and marking schemes.
-The examination scripts are then checked by an independent checker to ensure that all work has been marked, and that the marks have been correctly totalled and recorded.
+The examination scripts will then be checked by an independent checker to ensure that all work has been marked, and that the marks have been correctly totalled and recorded.

-The use of hand held pocket calculators is generally not permitted but certain kinds may be permitted for some papers.
+The use of handheld pocket calculators is generally not permitted but certain kinds may be permitted for some papers.
 Specifications of which papers and which types of calculator are permitted for those exceptional papers will be announced by the examiners in the term preceding the examination.

-3.2 Take Home Examinations
+3.2 Take-Home Examinations

-Some courses will be assessed, or partially assessed, by take home exams.
-These are written examinations, which students are expected to complete at home over a 48-hour period.
+Some courses will be assessed, or partially assessed, by take-home exams.
+These are written examinations which students are expected to complete at home over a 48 hour period.
 Students are allowed to use books, but must not discuss the exam with anybody else.
-Take home exams will normally be marked by a single assessor, according to pre-agreed model solutions and marking schemes.
+Take-home exams will normally be marked by a single assessor, according to pre-agreed model solutions and marking schemes.
 The examination scripts are then checked by an independent checker to ensure that all work has been marked, and that the marks have been correctly totalled and recorded.

-3.3 Mini-projects
+3.3 Mini-Projects

 Mini-projects are normally set by the course lecturer.
-Mini-projects set for courses in MT or HT will be released to candidates on Monday, week 8 of term, and the submission deadline will be noon on Monday, week 11 of that same term.
-Mini-projects set for courses in TT will be released to candidates on Monday, week 6 of term, and the submission deadline will be noon on Monday, week 9 of term.
+Mini-projects set for courses in MT or HT will be released to candidates near the end of term (often Monday, week 8 of term), and the submission deadline will several weeks later (often Monday, week 11 of that same term).
 For the course in Advanced Philosophy of Physics, the mini-project shall comprise two essays of at most 5,000 words each.
 A list of approved essay topics will be released on or before Friday of week 4 of Hilary Term.
 Students may apply for approval for their own topics following the procedure specified in the Exam Regulations for the Honour School of Physics and Philosophy.
 Any such application must be received no later than Friday of week 6 of Hilary Term.
 Essays must be submitted by noon on Friday of week 4 of Trinity Term.
 The regulations for preparation and submission of the essays are otherwise identical to those governing essays for other Philosophy subjects in Part C, as specified in the Special Regulations for Philosophy in all Honour Schools involving Philosophy.